-We had revenue of \$7,001,000 for the year ended December 31, 2015, an increase of \$3,366,000, or 92.6%, compared to \$3,635,000 in 2014.
-Our revenue is primarily generated from per-use fees or leasing of our vascular testing product.
-We also began generating fees for testing services with our WellChecTM platform in the second quarter of 2015.
-For licenses, we recognize revenue monthly for each unit installed with a customer.
+For leasing of vascular testing products, we recognize revenue monthly for each unit installed with a customer.
 The average amount recognized each month per unit of product in the field is affected by the mix of units rented by direct customers or distributors, by price changes and by discounts.
-The primary reason for the increase in revenue was that the total number of installed units in the field generating monthly revenue grew 43.9%, and the average amount of revenue recognized per unit grew 0.9%.
+The primary reason for the increase in revenue was that the total number of installed units in the field generating monthly revenue grew 23.4%, and the average amount of revenue recognized per unit grew 15.0%.
 We believe that growth in the number of monthly invoices is predominately due to our sales and marketing efforts, which add new customers to an established customer base.
-Growth in the average amount of revenue recognized per unit was due to changes in the mix of customers renting units.
-We recognized \$1,814,000 of revenue from per-use fees, testing services, and other equipment sales during the year ended December 31, 2015.
+Growth in the average amount of revenue recognized per unit was attributable to changes in the mix of customers renting our vascular testing units and leasing of QuantaFloTM units, which is higher priced than its predecessor product.